3 Key TOEFL Writing Templates for 2020

 |Body Paragraph A

 |1.
 Include a transition word/phrase at the beginning

 |Conclusion Paragraph||1.A transition phrase (To sum up, in summary, in conclusion, to conclude, etc..)

 2. Include a restatement of the thesis statement you wrote in your introduction

 2. Provide a brief summary of your main ideas

-The following sections will explain each paragraph in detail and provide you with a sample TOEFL essay.
+The following sections will explain each paragraph in detail and provide you with a sample TOEFL writing essay.

-A high-scoring TOEFL introductory paragraph can be splitted into two parts.
+A high-scoring TOEFL introductory paragraph can be split into two parts.
 The first part is General background information about the essay topic.
 There are many different ways of writing the general background information about the topic.
-For example, you could write about a brief history of the topic or an explanation why this topic is conversocial or important.
+For example, you could write about a brief history of the topic or an explanation why this topic is controversial or important.
 Alternatively, you can begin with other people’s opinions on this topic.
 There are actually 5 different techniques for writing an introductory paragraph:

 - Begin with two sides of opinions on the essay topic

 - Introduce a fact that raises a question about the essay topic